syncthing/docs/dev/building.rst

 Prerequisites
 -------------

 -  The latest stable version of Go.
-Earlier releases may work, but we recommend always using the latest stable version.
-At the time of writing this is **Go 1.18**.
+The previous stable version should also work; older versions will likely not work.
 -  Git
 -  If you want to build Debian packages FPM is required.
 See FPM's `installation information <https://fpm.readthedocs.io/en/latest/installation.html>`__.